alanwatsonforster/glass/documentation/Manual.md

 This manual is written to help players use the apengine package to automate the flight part of JD Webster's "Air Power" rules, published in the game "The Speed of Heat".
 Most of the other parts of the game, including combat, still need to handled manually.

 The package is designed to run in a Google Colab notebook.
+You basically have to type commands that specify the flight type, power setting, and action for each aircraft.
 You do not have to understand programming to use it.

+## Introduction

-## Using Colab Notebooks
+### Using Colab Notebooks

 A Colab notebook allows you to use your browser to edit and run commands in the cloud and to see the results.
 You can also share Colab notebooks with other players.
 You do not have to install any software on your computer to use colab (other than a browser) and it is free of charge.